Acizza/srfinder/README.md

-sortorder  | ascending, descending  | Specifies the sorting order routes will be displayed as autoupdate | true, false            | Specifies whether or not the program should automatically update the airport data maxroutes  | non-negative number    | Specifies the maximum number of processed routes that will display
+sortorder  | ascending, descending  | Specifies the sorting order routes will be displayed as autoupdate | true, false            | Specifies whether or not the program should automatically update the airport data maxroutes  | non-negative number    | Specifies the maximum number of processed routes that will display numlegs    | non-negative number    | Will find a specified number of legs that meet the other specified conditions

 Usage Examples
 ==============